 universe is not set up to deliver what we want and need, we live in some

 level of anxiety or fear of disappointment, loss, pain, suffering and

 eventually death.
 If the universe IS set up to deliver completely what

-are the two sides of the coin.
-Eros and Thanatos, fulfillment and death
+are the two sides of the coin, Eros and Thanatos.
+Eros is symbolic of fulfillment

 start in building a relevant, legitimate belief system.
 Systems that

-don't address these head on are just inane and worse than
+don't address these head on are just banal, inane and worse than